Skip to content

 • To test your ability to construct and develop a coherent idea with a logical progression which is relevant to the question.

-• To test your ability to use language accurately and appropriately
+• To test your ability to use language accurately and appropriately.

 Part 4 - Speaking

-Two minutes planning time before part 2.
+One minute planning time before part 2.

 There are 3 sections:

-• İntroduce yourself with your name.
+• İntroduce yourself with your name and discuss a general topic.

 • Give your opinion about a question on a topic of general academic interest.

-• Discuss the question with the other candidates.
+• Discuss the question with the examiner.

 Area representatives